IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S ENGINEERING, TECHNOLOGY & DESIGN ACADEMY TOPICS

 Prerequisites: For students aged 13+ with high interest in drone technology.
 Experience flying a drone will be helpful but not necessary.

 This Academy topic will introduce the basic functions of the game development platform Unity.
-Students will learn to begin new projects, locate and use existing game code and begin to learn C# (C-sharp) as a programming language.
+Students will learn to begin new projects, locate and use existing game code and become familiar with C# (C-sharp) as a programming language.
 Skills and concepts will include basic 2D and 3D game designs, art and design tools, graphics rendering and others.
 Computers will be provided at no cost during class if needed.

 Prerequisites: A personal interest in the topic of game theory and game programming.
 Students must have at least an introductory knowledge of any C-based language such as C#, C+ or Arduino C. A working knowledge of Python or Java will also be acceptable.
 Computers will be provided at no cost if needed.